Elpulgo/battleships/README.md

 + Console app, with an implementation of the game in a terminal.
 + Core library, models and business logic to be reused in a console application and reused between client and server side blazor.
-+ ComputerAlgorihm, library to handle logic if playing vs a computer.
++ AI-lib, library to handle logic if playing vs a computer.

 The design is based on an event driven approach, where the user do an action, a GameManager handles the state of the game, and based on the outcome of the action, events are then invoked to the players of the game.